hxx86/git_starter/README.md

 # git_starter
-this is the resposytory to train git and workframe
+this README file is created for testing purposes.